OpenShot/openshot-qt/doc/preferences.rst

 .. image:: images/preferences-2-preview.jpg

 The Preview tab of the Preferences window allows you to set a **Default Video Profile** for your project, if you have a preference for a specific editing profile.
-More about `profiles <profiles.html>`_.
+More about :ref:`profiles_ref`.
 Also, you can adjust the real-time preview audio settings, for example, which audio device and sample rate to use.

 .. table::